Skip navigation

 Test-optional policies: Where we've been and what's next

-My EAB colleagues and I have already fielded a number of calls from enrollment leaders wondering whether these policy shifts portend a broader trend across the higher education industry, and media commentators have used the news to reflect on larger questions of educational equity and admissions fairness.
+Over the past year, my EAB colleagues and I fielded a number of calls from enrollment leaders wondering whether these policy shifts portended a broader trend across the higher education industry.
+In recent months, test-optional policies have come into the national spotlight as the new administration has signaled increasing scrutiny of any admissions policies that could be perceived as proxies for race-based affirmative action.

 A Comprehensive Review of Test-Optional Policies

-Our analysts combed through application marketing materials for all of our partners to identify whether emails, mailers, social media posts, or SMS messages highlighted test-optional policies.
-In addition, an EAB researcher performed a comprehensive review of each partners’ admissions webpages to validate whether certain partners might accept applications without test scores, even if they were not promoting test-optional policies in their outbound marketing.
+In 2024, our analysts combed through application marketing materials for all of our Enroll360 partners to identify whether emails, mailers, social media posts, or SMS messages highlighted test-optional policies.
+In addition, an EAB researcher performed a comprehensive review of each partner’s admissions webpages to validate whether certain partners might accept applications without test scores, even if they were not promoting test-optional policies in their outbound marketing.

 95%